Three major adjustments are needed, even without correcting the IP admit rate problem or arriving at a more reasonable risk adjustment.

 But the actuarial wannabees at KPI Ninja did not do that.
 The only claims cost data marshaled for this study were claims for which the district made a payment.
 Necessarily, these were claims for which a deductible was met.
 Because KPI Ninja did not follow the guidance from the actuarial board, however, it ended up with two significantly different cohorts in terms of the cohort members’ ability to meet the district’s $2000 annual deductible and maximum out of pocket expense limit.

 Specifically, the average time in cohort for a non-Nextera member was 11.1 months; for Nextera it was only 10.1.
 On average, Nextera members had twice as many shortened deductible years as non-Nextera members.
-And shortened deductible years mean more unmet deductibles and mOOPs, and fewer employer paid claims.
+And shortened deductible years mean more unmet deductibles and mOOPs, and fewer employer paid claims; in insurance lingo, this is considered less “exposure”.
 The upshot is that the reported employer paid claims for the two cohorts are biased in Nextera’s favor.

 Most of the difference is related to KPI Ninja’s choosing a school year for data collection when plan membership and the deductible clock runs on a calender year.
 Nextera has publicly bragged of seeing a boost in membership for its second plan year.
 Those new members had spent only eight months of plan membership when the study period ended.